- Explain common logical fallacies

 You can view the transcript for “Evaluating an Argument” here (opens in new window).

-Some of the most common types of logical fallacies are discussed below.
-Read each one carefully, then try to come up with your own example of how you’ve seen that fallacy.
+Read each common fallacy carefully, then try to come up with your own example of that fallacy.
 First are some fallacies that misuse appeals to logos or attempt to manipulate the logic of an argument:

 Fallacies related to logos